-If you are wondering what steps to take after suffering a catastrophic injury, contact the Law Firm of Flora Templeton Stuart for help.
+If you are wondering what steps to take after suffering a catastrophic injury, contact Flora Templeton Stuart Accident Injury Lawyers for help.
 Our Kentucky catastrophic injury lawyers will evaluate your case for free and determine if you are entitled to compensation.
 We can also be reached by calling (888) 782-9090.

 Catastrophic injuries produce long-term repercussions and are often permanently disabling physically or psychologically.

 Some of the most common categories of catastrophic injuries include: